rafaelrcamargo/just-diff-it/docs/README.md

 jdi
 ```

-This will prompt you to input the first text, once you're done, press `Return` and write `EOF` so the program knows you're done.
+This will prompt you to input the first text, once you're done, **press `Return` and write `EOF` so the program knows you're done**.
 Then, it will ask for the second text and do the same.

 After that, it will display the differences between the two texts, colored and split in two panes for easy comparison.

 ## License

-This project is licensed under [The Unlicense](https://unlicense.org/), check the [LICENSE](LICENSE) file for more details. (tl;dr: do whatever you want with it! 🎉)
+This project is licensed under [The Unlicense](https://unlicense.org/), check the [LICENSE](LICENSE) file for more details.
+_(tl;dr: do whatever you want with it! 🎉)_